alvinypeng/d-house/README.md

 ```
 Currently only tested on Windows but may work on other operating systems.

-Future versions of Python are planned to be up to [5 times faster!](https://github.com/markshannon/faster-cpython/blob/master/plan.md) I expect this engine to improve with subsequent Python releases.

 # Influences
 D-house is derived from Berserk.
 This chess engine would not have been possible without the following resources:
 * [Jay Honnold - Berserk](https://github.com/jhonnold/berserk)<br/>